Maximizing fungicide use

-By Presented by Tom Wolf, Agrimetrix Research and Training, at the op Crop Manager Plant Health Summit, February 25-26, 2020, Saskatoon.
+June 30, 2020 By Presented by Tom Wolf, Agrimetrix Research and Training, at the Top Crop Manager Plant Health Summit, February 25-26, 2020, Saskatoon.

 First of all, herbicide spraying is easy.
 There are a large number of modes of action available.
 Weeds are targeted in wide open spaces with no canopy covering the weed.
 On the other hand, spraying fungicides into denser canopies is a challenge.
 Solving this challenge is quite elusive.
 There are no silver bullets.